DouglasUrner/Writings/social-networks/ditching-meta.md

 Remembering the addage: *If you are not paying for it, you're not the customer, you're the product being sold.* I want to find platforms where the revenue stream is transparent and not based on monetizing information gleaned from the users.

+## Block Meta

+Even if you don't use Meta's products they are probably still tracking you and monetizing your information.
+This January 17th, 2025 article from the Electronic Frontier Foundation is a good guide to stopping that: [Mad at Meta?
+Don't Let Them Collect and Monetize Your Personal Data](https://www.eff.org/deeplinks/2025/01/mad-meta-dont-let-them-collect-and-monetize-your-personal-data)

 ## Replace WhatsApp with [Signal Messanger](https://signal.org)

 A good alternative to WhatsApp is [Signal Messanger](https://signal.org).
 Signal has most, if not all of the functionality of WhatsApp.
 It's "owned" by a 501c3 non-profit in the US which does fundraising to support its operations.
 So there is at least a chance that the Signal foundation is honest in their claims of a commitment to private communitcation.